nowrin0102/GenAI_in_AM.github.io/README.md

 - **Research Publications** - Key papers and academic resources at the intersection of GenAI and AM
 - **Community Projects** - Open-source initiatives and collaborative efforts
 - **Learning Resources** - Additional educational materials and courses

+### Implementation Tutorials

+Step-by-step guides for practical implementation of GenAI in AM workflows:

+- **Prompt Engineering** - Techniques for crafting effective prompts for AM applications
+- **Benchmarking Metrics** - Methods for evaluating GenAI model performance in AM contexts
+- **Benchmarking Tools** - Software and frameworks for quantitative assessment of models
+- **Integration Guides** - Instructions for incorporating GenAI into existing AM software and workflows

 ## Learning Paths